April 20th, 2020 | by Gaumon Thapa

 Why are some diamonds more expensive than others?

 One factor in the price of a diamond is its natural color.
 “Natural color” means the hue of the stone as it occurred during the diamond’s development.
-While many diamonds form with either no color at all (the white/clear stones), or with a slight yellowish tint, a rare few fancy colored diamonds come in contact with various gases or materials during their development that give them various shades of pink and blue.
+While many diamonds form with either no color at all (the white/clear stones) or with a slight yellowish tint, a rare few fancy colored diamonds come in contact with various gases or materials during their development that gives them various shades of pink and blue.
 While any diamond can be artificially colored, these naturally colored stones are rare, especially the darker pink and red shades, and are more valuable than the white or yellow diamonds.

 The clarity of a diamond has a large impact on its value, as well.
 Jewelers and gemstone cutters have a unique system by which they measure the number of nicks and other blemishes in each stone.
 The more of these “inclusions” a diamond has, the more it decreases in value.